pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 compatibility with clone sensors may be reduced.

 **INFO:** During print relative Babystepping is now regular absolute Z-Offset, which should making dialing in the Z-Offset much easier.
-Particularly with the embedded Z Calibration PLA print available in the Calibration menu.

 **TIP:** The precompiled firmware.bin was tested using a genuine BLTouch SMART 3.1, if you are getting inconsistent behavior, try adjusting the magnet inside the BLTouch using the hexnut located in device's top center.
 Turning the hexnut 90 degrees clockwise fixed it for me.

 ## Important Notes

+**CRITICAL:** The main tested firmware build is now configured for a Mini BMG extruder, which required reversing of the extruder direction.

 **CRITICAL:** Extended Y-axis range (12mm beyond bed) is used to increase automated bed levelling coverage, and compatibility with third party hot-end shrouds may be reduced.